BakkerGames/TwigScript/SYNTAX.md

 >Sends a "#SAVE;" message on the subchannel.
 The calling program is responsible for handling the details of saving data.

+@undo

+>Sends an "#UNDO;" message on the subchannel.
+The calling program is responsible for handling the details of undoing the last move.

 @yorn(yes_script,no_script,error_script)

 >Sends a "#YORN;" message (aka "Yes OR No") on the subchannel, indicating it would like a yes or no answer from the calling program.
 All three scripts are keys to saved scripts in the dictionary.
 If the answer can be identified as truthy, the "yes_script" is executed.
 If it can be identified as falsey, the "no_script" is executed.
 Otherwise "error_script" will be executed.
 The calling program is expected to call "HandleYorn(input, result)" with the answer.